6 Insurance Trends to Keep an Eye On in 2019

 #2.
 Canada’s Opioid Crisis

 Unfortunately, it doesn’t look like this one is going anywhere either.
 Canada’s opioid crisis is only getting worse, and although insurers like Green Shield Canada (GSC) are actively taking steps to combat the problem, it will take time.
-Promoting the safe, responsible use of opioids in certain situations, while working to grow awareness about alternatives like biosimilars and medical cannabis (more on that below), will be sound strategies in 2019.
+In conclusion, promoting the safe, responsible use of opioids in certain situations, while working to grow awareness about alternatives like biosimilars and medical cannabis (more on that below), will be sound strategies in 2019.

 #3.
 National Pharmacare